-- Provide an overview of acquisitions across the Service so everyone has a picture of what is coming into the Service and why. - Develop and review a Collections Development Strategy to support the Acquisitions and Disposals Policy, which is part of the Collections Development Policy. - Manage a range of issues relating to collections and their management (e.g. standards for storage and conservation) as necessary. - Support documentation procedures and develop strategies for managing these. - Ensure the profile of collections, their requirements and management is maintained in the Service and outside. - Initiate and carry out fundraising initiatives for the acquisition of key objects when necessary. - The Senior Curator and Collections and Conservation Manager support curatorial decisions on the routine acceptance of objects for the collections and decide on acceptance or rejection of less clear-cut offers of gift. - The Collections and Learning Manager advises on acquisitions to the collection which may have implications beyond the responsibility of the Senior Curator and Collections and Conservation Manager. - The Senior Curator and Collections and Conservation Manager make recommendations for rationalisation and/or disposal that are presented to senior officers and elected members for a final decision.
+- Provide an overview of acquisitions across the Service so everyone has knowledge of what is coming into the Service and why. - Develop and review a Collections Development Plan to support the Acquisitions and Disposals Policy, which is part of the Collections Development Policy. - Manage a range of issues relating to collections and their management (e.g. standards for storage and conservation) as necessary. - Support documentation procedures and develop a plan for managing these. - Ensure the profile of collections, their requirements and management is maintained in the Service and outside. - Initiate and carry out fundraising initiatives for the acquisition of key objects when necessary. - The Senior Curator and Collections and Conservation Manager support curatorial decisions on the routine acceptance of objects for the collections and decide on acceptance or rejection of less clear-cut offers of gift. - The Collections and Learning Manager advises on acquisitions to the collection which may have implications beyond the responsibility of the Senior Curator and Collections and Conservation Manager. - The Collections and Conservation Manager and Documentation Officer make recommendations for rationalisation and/or disposal after discussion with the wider Museum Teams.
+These are presented to senior officers and, when relevant, elected members for a final decision.

-8.1.7 Period of time and/or geographical area to which collecting relates
+8.6 Period of time and/or geographical area to which collecting relates